-(A) Upon written motion of any party, and upon service of that motion to the opposing party, the hearing officer may order that the testimony of a witness be taken by deposition in lieu of live testimony under such conditions and terms as the hearing officer shall set, and that any information, in whatever form maintained, not privileged, or tangible objects be produced at the same time and place if it appears probable that:
+(A) Upon written motion of any party, and upon service of that motion to the opposing party, the hearing officer may order that the testimony of a witness be taken by deposition in lieu of live testimony under such conditions and terms as the hearing officer shall set, and may order that any information, in whatever form maintained, be produced so long as not privileged, at the same time and place of the deposition if it appears probable that:

 (1) The witness will be unavailable to attend the administrative hearing;

 (2) The testimony of the witness is material;

 (3) The testimony of the witness is necessary;